conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Datasheet/README.md

 ### Overview

-The RAK4260 WisBee™ Breakout Module is shown in Figures 2 and 3 that display the top and back view of the module, respectively.
+The RAK4260 Breakout Module is shown in Figures 2 and 3 that display the top and back view of the module, respectively.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/datasheet/rak4260b-top-view.jpg"
   width="25%"
-  caption="RAK4260 WisBee™ Breakout Module Top View" />
+  caption="RAK4260 Breakout Module Top View"
+/>

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/datasheet/rak4260b-bottom-view.jpg"
   width="25%"
-  caption="RAK4260 WisBee™ Breakout Module Bottom View" />
+  caption="RAK4260 Breakout Module Bottom View"
+/>

 ### Hardware

 The hardware specification is categorized into five part.
 It discusses the interfacing, pinouts, and its corresponding functions and diagrams.
-It also covers the RF and electrical parameters of the module that include the tabular data of the functionalities and standard values of the RAK4260 WisBee™ Breakout Module.
+It also covers the RF and electrical parameters of the module that include the tabular data of the functionalities and standard values of the RAK4260 Breakout Module.

 #### Interfaces